vladlu/codebox/README.md

 # About
-WordPress Plugin.

-A PHP Sandbox with WordPress functionality.
+A WordPress Plugin that adds a PHP Sandbox with WordPress functionality.
-For developers — for testing purposes.

 ![Screenshot](https://i.imgur.com/5PYnf3a.png)